 Method: Combine the sugar and the water in a medium sauce pan over low heat.
 Stir occasionally, until sugar is completely dissolved.
 Increase the heat and boil for three minutes.
 Remove from heat and chill.
 After cooled, add chilled lemon juice.
 Run through ice cream machine.

 If no ice cream machine is available, make lemon granita instead of lemon ice.
 Prepare lemon ice as directed.
 Pour into a lasagna pan and freeze.
-Pull from freezer and scrape sides with spatula every hour until it reaches a desired consistency.
+Pull from freezer and scrape sides with a spatula every hour until it reaches the desired consistency.

 SHRIMP CREOLE from Red Fish Grill – Serves 8

 2 1/2 cup Creole Seasoning

 1 Bay Leaf

 3 cups Tomato Filets